Josephine Baker: Pre-war Paris and rise to fame

 In 1929, Baker became the first African-American star to visit Yugoslavia, which she included on a tour through Central Europe via the Orient Express.
 In Belgrade, she performed at Luxor Balkanska, then the city's most luxurious venue.
-In a nod to local culture, she included a Pirot kilim in her routine, and donated some of the show's proceeds to poor children of Serbia.
+In a nod to local culture, she included a Pirot kilim in her routine and donated some of the show's proceeds to poor children of Serbia.
 In Zagreb, adoring crowds greeted her at the train station, but opposition from local clergy and morality police led to the cancellation of some of her shows.

 During her travels in Yugoslavia, Baker was accompanied by "Count" Giuseppe "Pepito" Abatino.
 At the start of her career in France, Abatino, a Sicilian former stonemason who passed himself off as a count, persuaded her to let him manage her.
 He became not only Baker's manager, but her lover as well.
-The two could not marry because she was not yet divorced from her second husband, Willie Baker.
+The two could not marry because she was not yet divorced from her second husband, Billy Baker.
+In 1926, Abatino established the first Chez Josephine cabaret at 40 Rue Fontaine, in Montmartre, Paris, as a gift to Baker.